 Steps of Surya Namaskar

-As we told earlier there are 12 steps in surya Namaskar, but along with you have to chanting 12 different names of sun systematically, when starting from position 1 to last position.
+As we told earlier there are 12 steps in Surya Namaskar, but along with you have to chant 12 mantras in each step These twelve Mantras are the alternate worshipping names of Surya.
+Chant these mantras one by one starting from position 1 to last position.

 Surya Namaskar (Sun Salutation) mantras: